0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-01-23-full-node-basics.md

 ---
-author: Libra Engineering Team
+author: Diem Engineering Team
-title: Full node basics: an introduction to full nodes in the Libra network
+title: Full node basics: an introduction to full nodes in the Diem network
 ---

 <script>